onsi/gomega/index.md

         buffer.CancelDetects()
     }

 `buffer.Detect` takes a string (interpreted as a regular expression) and returns a channel that will fire *once* if the requested string is detected.
-Upon detection, the buffer's opaque read cursor is fastforwarded so subsequent uses of `gbytes.Say` will pick up from where the succeeding `Detect` left off.
+Upon detection, the buffer's opaque read cursor is fast-forwarded so subsequent uses of `gbytes.Say` will pick up from where the succeeding `Detect` left off.
 You *must* call `buffer.CancelDetects()` to clean up afterwards (`buffer` spawns one goroutine per call to `Detect`).

 ## `gexec`: Testing External Processes

 `gexec` simplifies testing external processes.
-It can help you [compile go binaries](#compiling-external-binaries), [start external processes](#starting-external-processes), [send signals and wait for them to exit](#sending-signals-and-waiting-for-the-process-to-exit), make [assertions agains the exit code](#asserting-against-exit-code), and stream output into `gbytes.Buffer`s to allow you [make assertions against output](#making-assertions-against-the-process-output).
+It can help you [compile go binaries](#compiling-external-binaries), [start external processes](#starting-external-processes), [send signals and wait for them to exit](#sending-signals-and-waiting-for-the-process-to-exit), make [assertions against the exit code](#asserting-against-exit-code), and stream output into `gbytes.Buffer`s to allow you [make assertions against output](#making-assertions-against-the-process-output).

 ### Compiling external binaries